Aaron Hape: Background and education

+Personal life

-He is a supporter of constitutional monarchy in New Zealand and is an ambassador for the New Zealand Women's Refuge.
-Hape is affiliated with the iwi Ngāti Kahungunu ki Wairarapa Tāmaki nui-a-Rua.
+Hape is a supporter of constitutional monarchy in New Zealand and has served as an ambassador for the New Zealand Women's Refuge.

-International work
+Career

+Governance and public roles

+Hape has held governance and advisory roles across New Zealand's public, cultural, and not-for-profit sectors.
+He serves as Chair of the Te Papa Foundation, the philanthropic arm of the Museum of New Zealand Te Papa Tongarewa.

+His governance work also includes supporting cultural organistions, including the Dowse Foundation and the Shakespeare Globe Centre New Zealand, reflecting a broader contribution to the development and sustainability of arts and cultural institutions in New Zealand.

-The Commonwealth
+Commonwealth engagement

-Hape is the founder of Commonwealth Youth New Zealand.
-From 2014 to 2017 he served as the organisation's inaugural executive director.
-During his tenure, Hape was appointed as a Member of the Advisory Panel for the Queen's Young Leader Award.
-Sponsored by British charities Comic Relief and the Queen Elizabeth Diamond Jubilee Trust, the programme recognised leadership skills by young persons aged between 19 and 29 years old who were citizens of member states of the Commonwealth of Nations.
+Hape is the founder of Commonwealth Youth New Zealand and served as its inaugural Executive Director from 2014 to 2017.

+During this period, he was appointed to the advisory panel for the Queen’s Young Leaders Award, an initiative established as part of Queen Elizabeth II’s Diamond Jubilee legacy to recognise young leaders across the Commonwealth.

-Hape was appointed by the then-Commonwealth Secretary-General, Kamalesh Sharma, to serve as a Member of the Commonwealth Observer Group for the 2015 Trinidad and Tobago general election.
-The group, led by the former Speaker of the National Parliament of the Solomon Islands, Sir Paul Tovua, found that the election met the Commonwealth's standards for democratic elections and stated that it was conducted in a "credible and transparent manner".
+In 2015, he was appointed by Commonwealth Secretary-General Kamalesh Sharma to the Commonwealth Observer Group for the Trinidad and Tobago general election.
+The group, led by Sir Paul Tovua, concluded that the election met Commonwealth standards and was conducted in a “credible and transparent manner”.

-Subsequently, Hape stated that the Commonwealth was "in urgent need of a renewed purpose".
-In the lead-up to the 2015 Commonwealth Heads of Government Meeting he publicly called on delegates to consider selecting a Secretary-General who could bring a broader range of experience than he claimed that previous office holders held and maintained that the new leader would have to "unify the leadership and aspirations of Commonwealth societies and groups behind the work of the Secretariat".
+In that same year, Hape stated that the Commonwealth was "in urgent need of a renewed purpose".
+Ahead of the 2015 Commonwealth Heads of Government Meeting he called for the appointment of a Secretary-General with broader experience, arguing that the role required leadership capable of unifying the aspirations of Commonwealth member societies.

-In 2016, Hape raised concerns about the rule of law in the Republic of Maldives after the Commonwealth Ministerial Action Group noted that the country had been failing to uphold human rights and that democratic standards were deteriorating.
-In response to the arrest of the then-opposition leader Sheikh Imran Abdulla, he argued that the government of the Maldives "reacted with a show of force rather than take steps to rectify these very serious issues with the rule of law and transparency".
-The country withdrew its membership of the Commonwealth in October 2016 and rejoined in February 2020.
+In 2016, Hape raised concerns about the rule of law in Maldives following findings by the Commonwealth Ministerial Action Group that democratic standards were deteriorating.
+Responding to the arrest of the then-opposition leader Sheikh Imran Abdulla, he stated that the government had "reacted with a show of force rather than take steps to rectify these very serious issues with the rule of law and transparency".
+The Maldives withdrew from the Commonwealth in October 2016 and rejoined in February 2020.

-Non-state diplomacy
+Non-state diplomacy and international engagement

-In August 2016, Hape was selected to join the inaugural Timor Leste-New Zealand Dialogue - known as the "Timor Talks".
-The dialogue aimed to build cultural and diplomatic ties between the two countries and built on the Asia New Zealand Foundation's existing Track II diplomacy programme.
-In 2019, he went on to found the World Economic Forum's Global Shapers Community group in Wellington, New Zealand, which implements social justice projects that advance the mission of World Economic Forum.
+In 2016, Hape was selected to participate in the inaugural Timor Leste-New Zealand Dialogue - known as the "Timor Talks".
+The dialogue aimed to strengthen cultural and diplomatic ties between the two countries and built on the Asia New Zealand Foundation's Track II diplomacy programme.

+In 2019, he founded the Wellington hub of the Global Shapers Community, an initiative of the World Economic Forum focused on community-led social impact projects.